oppia/oppia-web-developer-docs/Backend-Type-Annotations.md

 ## Type Annotations
 Type Annotations are a new feature added in [PEP 484](https://www.python.org/dev/peps/pep-0484/) that allow for adding type hints to variables.
 They give information about types of variables to someone who is reading the code.
 This brings a sense of statically-typed control to the dynamically typed Python.
 Though Python ignores these type hints during code execution, third-party libraries can be used to statically type-check the codebase.

+## Where to add type annotations
+1. If a new file is added, it must have type annotations.
+2. If a file is updated:
+   - The file already has type annotations, then the updated code must also have type annotations.
+   - The file has no type annotations, then the updated code may or may not have type annotations.

 ## Requirements for adding type annotations
 1. Install [python3](https://www.python.org/downloads/release/python-377/).
 2. Run `python -m scripts.run_mypy_checks`.
 This will install all the dependencies and will type check the annotated files.